 Room Temperature

-When PVC is subjected to room temperature, generally between about 0 °C and 25 °C, it exhibits a more stable mechanical state.
+When PVC is subjected to room temperature, generally between about 10°C and 40°C, it exhibits a more stable mechanical state.
 This means it maintains a good balance between flexibility, durability, and strength.

 At room temperature, PVC tends to perform optimally, making it suitable for a wide range of applications.
 Thermal expansion or contraction at these temperatures is virtually nothing, thereby ensuring dimensional stability for industrial or manufacturing uses.